technomancy/leiningen/doc/TUTORIAL.md

     $ lein compile

-    Compiling myproject.core
+    Compiling my.stuff

 For your code to compile, it must be run.
 This means that you shouldn't have any code with side-effects in the top-level.
-Anything outside a function definition that doesn't start with <tt>def</tt> is suspect.
-If you have code that should run on startup, place it in a
-<tt>-main</tt> function as explained below under "Uberjar".
+Anything outside a function definition that doesn't start with "def" is suspect.
+If you have code that should run on startup, place it in a `-main` function as explained below under "Uberjar".

-For projects that include some Java code, you can set the
-<tt>:java-source-path</tt> key in project.clj to a directory
-containing Java files.
+For projects that include some Java code, you can set the `:java-source-path` key in project.clj to a directory containing Java files.
 (You can set it to "src" to keep Java alongside Clojure source or keep them it in a separate directory.)
-Then the javac compiler will run before your Clojure code is AOT-compiled, or you can run it manually with the <tt>javac</tt> task.
+Then the javac compiler will run before your Clojure code is AOT-compiled, or you can run it manually with the `javac` task.

 There's
 [a problem in Clojure](http://dev.clojure.org/jira/browse/CLJ-322) where AOT-compiling a namespace will also AOT compile all the namespaces it depends upon.
-This often causes unrelated compilation artifacts to be included in the jars, but you can set :class-file-whitelist to a regex which will be matched against .class file names you want to keep in order to remove the unwanted file.
+This often causes unrelated compilation artifacts to be included in the jars, but you can set `:class-file-whitelist` to a regex which will be matched against .class file names you want to keep in order to remove the unwanted file.

 ## What to do with it